Bellevue Life Sciences Acquisi - GuruFocus.com

 PR Newswire

 BELLEVUE, Wash., Feb.
-14, 2023 /PRNewswire/ -- Bellevue Life Sciences Acquisition Corp.
-(NASDAQ: BLACU, the "Company"), a newly organized blank check company incorporated in Delaware, today announced that it closed its initial public offering of 6,000,000 units at a price of $10.00 per unit.
-The units are listed on The Nasdaq Capital Market ("Nasdaq") and began trading under the ticker symbol "BLACU" on February 10, 2023.
+21, 2023 /PRNewswire/ -- Bellevue Life Sciences Acquisition Corp. (the "Company" or "we") today announced the closing of the over-allotment option that the Company granted to the underwriters of its initial public offering.
+The representative of the underwriters exercised the over-allotment option in full on February 17, 2023 and purchased an additional 900,000 units at the public offering price of $10.00 per unit.
+After giving effect to the exercise of the over-allotment option, a total of 6,900,000 units have been issued, resulting in total gross proceeds of $69,000,000.
+The units, including those issued in connection with the over-allotment option, are listed on The Nasdaq Capital Market ("Nasdaq") under the ticker symbol "BLACU."
 Each unit consists of one share of common stock, one redeemable warrant entitling the holder to purchase one share of common stock at a price of $11.50 per share, and one right entitling the holder to receive one-tenth (1/10th) of one share of common stock upon consummation of an initial business combination.
 After the securities comprising the units begin separate trading, the shares of common stock, warrants and rights are expected to be listed on Nasdaq under the symbols "BLAC," "BLACW" and "BLACR," respectively.

-Chardan acted as sole book-running manager of the offering.
-The Company has granted the underwriters a 45-day option to purchase up to an additional 900,000 units at the initial public offering price to cover over-allotments, if any.

 A registration statement relating to these securities was declared effective by the U.S. Securities and Exchange Commission (the "SEC") on February 9, 2023.
 This press release shall not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.

 The offering is being made only by means of a prospectus.
-When available, copies of the prospectus relating to the offering may be obtained by contacting Chardan, 17 State Street, Suite 2130 New York, NY 10004.
+Copies of the final prospectus relating to the offering may be obtained by contacting Chardan, 17 State Street, Suite 2130 New York, NY 10004.
 Copies of the registration statement can be accessed through the SEC's website at www.sec.gov.

 About Bellevue Life Sciences Acquisition Corp.